top of page

 But first, the science.

 It was only in 1967, though, that the completely gravitationally collapsed objects received the name black holes.
-Although the seed of the idea of a black hole can be found in 1916, right after the birth of Einstein’s general theory of relativity, or even traced back to the end of the XVIII century, when they were called dark stars, the proposal that such objects could indeed exist was too bizarre; on top of being disconnected from observations.
-No wonder most of the greatest minds of the time dismissed it.
-It remained an obscure theory for about 50 years after the birth of general relativity.
+The seed of the concept, however, can be found in 1916, right after the birth of Einstein’s general theory of relativity, or even traced back to the end of the 18th century.
+But the idea that such objects could indeed exist was too bizarre to be believed; on top of being disconnected from observations.
+No wonder most of the greatest minds of the time dismissed the existence of black holes.
+It remained an obscure theory for about 50 years after the formulation of general relativity.

 Image from Wikipedia.

 Asimov was most likely unaware of the existence of black holes when he fictionalized an explanation for quasars.
 In his futuristic world, he wrote about quasars, “In the century and a half since they were discovered, astronomers have still failed to account for their sources of energy.
 Nothing in this Universe will account for it; nothing.”
-(The Gods Themselves, p.55) That is, until an electron pump appeared out of nowhere.
-This pump was a connection between our world and a parallel universe.
-In this para-Universe, the laws of physics differed from ours in such a way that the isotope plutonium 186 was stable there (do you still remember the challenge?).
+(The Gods Themselves, p.55)

-In the story, this pump is worshiped as an infinite source of energy.
-It pumps electrons from the para-Universe to ours, and in return it pumps our positrons into the para-Universe.
-It seemed a great trade until one realized that there are more than electrons leaking from the para-Universe.
 The laws of physics around the pump “weakens” because the para-Universe’s physics merges with ours.
 It is an infinitesimally small change, but when amounted to millions of years, it has a devastating local effect: the explosion of nearby stars.
-Because the laws of physics are different in that region, from afar the explosion of a regular star like the sun would be perceived as a quasar.
+Because the laws of physics are different in that region, from far away the explosion of a regular star like the sun would be perceived as a quasar.
 Brilliant!

 Instead of black holes, Asimov imagined a connection with a different universe with different laws of physics that resulted in a local disaster.
 Well, we don’t know what’s inside a black hole.
 It is a region completely apart from our universe.
 A parallel reality, one might say.
 And it constantly "pumps" matter into ours in the form of Hawking radiation.
 Who knows?
 Maybe Asimov was onto something.

-253 views0 comments
+276 views0 comments

 Recent Posts